Stuffed Whole Cabbage

 - 2 tablespoons shredded Parmesan cheese

 - Combine sauce ingredients; set aside.
 Line a medium bowl with cheesecloth, allowing 6-inches to overhang edges of bowl.
-Place cabbage in bowl with core facing upward; leaving a 1-in. shell, remove core and center of cabbage.
-Discard core; chop the center cabbage leaves.
+Place cabbage in bowl with core facing up.
+Remove core and center of cabbage, leaving a 1-in. shell.
+Discard core; chop center cabbage leaves.

-- In a skillet, cook onion and 1 cup chopped cabbage in oil until tender, 4-5 minutes; remove from the heat and cool slightly.
-In small bowl mix together beef, onion mixture, 1 cup sauce, rice, egg, salt and pepper; mix well.
-Spoon beef mixture into cabbage shell.
+- Heat large skillet over medium heat; add oil.
+Cook onion and 1 cup chopped cabbage in oil until tender, 4-5 minutes.
+Remove from the heat and cool slightly.
+In small bowl, combine beef, onion mixture, 1 cup sauce, onion mixture, beef, rice, egg, salt and pepper.
+Spoon mixture into cabbage shell.
 Gather cheesecloth around cabbage and twist tightly to securely enclose cabbage leaves and filling.

-- Place 1 cup water, the remaining chopped cabbage and the remaining sauce in a Dutch oven; mix well.
+- Place 1 cup water, remaining chopped cabbage and remaining sauce in a Dutch oven; mix well.
 Carefully add stuffed cabbage, with twisted cheesecloth facing down.
-Cover and bring to a boil.
-Reduce heat; and simmer, covered until whole cabbage is tender and thermometer inserted in the middle of the cabbage reads 160°, 1 to 1-1/4 hours.
+Bring to a boil.
+Reduce heat; and simmer, covered until whole cabbage is tender and thermometer inserted in the middle of the cabbage reads 165°, 1 to 1-1/4 hours.
 Remove cabbage and discard cheesecloth.
 Place cabbage on a serving platter; keep warm.

-- To thicken sauce, combine the cornstarch and remaining 1/4 cup water; add to Dutch oven.
-Bring to a boil, stirring constantly; boil for 2 minutes.
-Cut cabbage into wedges and if desired, top with fresh thyme and oregano leaves.
-Serve with sauce and Parmesan cheese.
+- Combine the cornstarch and remaining 1/4 cup water; add to Dutch oven.
+Bring to a boil, stirring constantly.
+Boil until thickened, 2 minutes.
+Cut cabbage into wedges; serve with sauce and Parmesan cheese.
+If desired, sprinkle with fresh thyme and oregano leaves.

 Nutrition Facts1 serving: 306 calories, 14g fat (5g saturated fat), 64mg cholesterol, 724mg sodium, 31g carbohydrate (14g sugars, 8g fiber), 17g protein.